-Section 1: Appointment or Engagement.
-Except as otherwise provided in the Subsection 3(b) of Article XI below regarding the Ethics Officer, legal counsel shall be appointed or engaged by a majority affirmative vote of all the Commissioners, which majority must contain the votes of at least one-third (1/3) of the Commissioners appointed by the Chairman of the DuPage County Board and at least forty percent (40%) of the Commissioners appointed by the DuPage County mayors as provided in the Act.
-Legal counsel shall be appointed or engaged for an indefinite term and solely on the basis of his or her professional qualifications with special weight given to actual experience in or knowledge of acceptable practice relating to the duties of the position or assignment.
+Section 1.
+General Counsel-Appointment.
+The General Counsel shall be appointed or Engagement.
+Except as otherwise provided in the Subsection 3(b) of Article XI below regarding the Ethics Officer, legal counsel shall be appointed or engaged by a majority affirmative vote of all the Commissioners, which majority must contain the votes of at least one-third (1/3) of the Commissioners appointed by the Chairman of the DuPage County Board and at least forty percent (40%) of the Commissioners appointed by the DuPage County mayors as provided in the Act.-The General Counsel Legal counsel shall be appointed or engaged for an indefinite term and solely on the basis of his or her professional qualifications with special weight given to actual experience in or knowledge of acceptable practice relating to the duties of the position as hereinafter set forth.
+The General Counselor assignment.
 Legal counsel shall serve at the pleasure of the Commission, and may be removed without cause by the Chairman with the advice and consent of the other Commissioners or by the General Manager.

-Section 2 Duties.
+Section 2.
+General Counsel-Duties.
 The General Counsel, if an outside legal firm is appointed to perform such duties, or the Staff Attorney, if an employee of the Commission is on staff to perform such duties, shall be the chief legal advisor to the Board of Commissioners and the General Manager.
-The duties of the chief legal advisor shall include, but are not necessarily limited to, the following:
+The duties of the General Counselchief legal advisor shall include, but are not necessarily limited to, the following:

-- (i) performing those duties prescribed by law or by the Commission: - (ii) providing advice to the Board of Commissioners and the Administrative Staff in connection with administration of water supply and water purchase and sale contracts, construction of the water supply system, property and right-of-way acquisition, insurance, litigation and other legal matters; - (iii) preparing and drafting ordinances, resolutions, construction contracts and other legal documents, and rendering legal opinions when requested by the Chairman, the Board of Commissioners or the General Manager on all matters concerning the interests of the Commission; - (iv) attending all Commission meetings, and any committee or other meeting when required; - (v) making reports from time to time and otherwise performing such other duties or special services which the Board of Commissioners or General Manager may require; and - (vi) directing litigation and representing the Commission in all legal matters or, if requested or approved by the -22-
+- (i) performing those duties prescribed by law or by the Commission; - providing advice to the Board of Commissioners and (ii) the Administrative Staff in connection with administration of water supply and water purchase and sale contracts, construction of the water supply right-of-way system. property and acquisition, insurance, litigation and other legal matters; - (iii) preparing and drafting ordinances, resolutions, construction contracts and other legal documents, and rendering legal opinions when requested by the Chairman, the Board of Commissioners or the General Manager on all matters concerning the interests of the Commission; - (iv) attending all Commission meetings, and any committee or other meeting when required; - (v) making reports from time to time and otherwise performing such other duties or special services

-Commission, recommending the retention of Special Counsel to represent the Commission or assist the General Counsel or Staff Attorney in certain matters.
+- which the Board of Commissioners or General Manager may require; and - (vi) directing litigation and representing the Commission in all legal matters or, if requested or approved by the Commission, recommending the retention of Special Counsel to represent the Commission or assist the General Counsel or Staff Attorney in certain matters.
 The General Counsel or Staff Attorney shall oversee and remain responsible for matters handled by Special Counsel.